 Way back in junior high, I took an aptitude test that gave me a single career option: freelance writer.
 I remember feeling rather panicky at the time, wondering how the hell I’d manage to pull it off.
 But now I do.

 My essays have appeared in multiple places, but mostly I write on my blog Hack Education.
-I've published two collections of my public talks, The Monsters of Education Technology and The Revenge of the Monsters of Education Technology, as well as a book arguing that students should control their digital identities and digital work, Claim Your Domain.
+I've published three collections of my public talks, The Monsters of Education Technology (2014), The Revenge of the Monsters of Education Technology (2015), and The Curse of the Monsters of Education Technology (2016), as well as a book arguing that students should control their digital identities and digital work, Claim Your Domain.
 I'm in the middle of writing my next book, Teaching Machines.